-- a lump sum payment equal to 2.99 times his then current base salary but in no event less than \$907,046; - a lump sum payment equal to 2.99 times his average bonus compensation during the preceding three years, but in no event less than \$1,051,484; - accrued benefits under the Nonqualified Supplemental Retirement Benefit Plan and Nonqualified Deferred Compensation Plan; - accelerated vesting in full of all his stock options; and - continued health insurance coverage as described above.
+- a lump sum payment equal to 2.99 times his then-current base salary, but in no event less than \$907,046; - a lump sum payment equal to 2.99 times the average bonus compensation paid to him during the preceding three fiscal years, but in no event less than \$1,051,484; - accrued benefits under the Nonqualified Supplemental Retirement Benefit Plan and Nonqualified Deferred Compensation Plan; - accelerated vesting in full of all stock options held by him; and - continued health insurance coverage as described above.

-If a change in control does not result in a termination of employment, Mr. Fine is entitled to a base salary increase of 100%.
+In the event of a change in control that does not result in a termination of employment, Mr. Fine is entitled to a base salary increase of 100%.

-If any portion of these payments and benefits, or payments and benefits under any other plan, agreement or arrangement, would constitute an "excess parachute payment" for purposes of the Internal Revenue Code, such payments and benefits payable under the agreement will be reduced until no portion thereof would fail to be deductible by reason of being "an excess parachute payment."
+If any portion of these payments and benefits, or payments and benefits under any other plan, agreement or arrangement, would constitute an "excess parachute payment" for purposes of the Code, such payments and benefits payable under the agreement will be reduced until no portion thereof would fail to be deductible by reason of being "an excess parachute payment."